Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses specific verb 'Decode' with resource 'JWT' and explicitly scopes the functionality to 'display its header and payload without verifying the signature.'
-This clearly distinguishes it from sibling tool jwt_validate by highlighting the lack of signature verification.
+The description clearly states that the tool decodes a JWT and displays its header and payload without verifying the signature, which is a specific verb+resource.
+It distinguishes itself from the sibling tool jwt_validate by noting the lack of signature verification.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.